kellogg76/ArduinoTelescopeDustCover/README.md

 Affix the servo to the OTA.

 **Controlling a Flat Box**
-To control my flat box (from Ali) I bought a 4 relay switch (from Ali) and wired it up to be in a Normally Open (NO) format so that when theres no signal from the Arduino the relay is not activating the flat panel.
+To control my flat box (from [AliExpress](https://www.aliexpress.com/item/LED-panel-light-square-lampada-300x300-18W-high-bright-led-indoor-ceiling-lamp-SMD5630-white-warm/1785529655.html)) I bought a 4 relay switch (from [AliExpress](https://www.aliexpress.com/item/Brand-New-5V-4-Channel-Relay-Module-for-Arduino-PIC-ARM-DSP-AVR-Raspberry-Pi/1952619257.html)) and wired it up to be in a Normally Open (NO) format so that when theres no signal from the Arduino the relay is not activating the flat panel.

-The Arduino code for this step is called Elentirmo_v0.1.ide, upload it to the Arduino and wire digital Pin 10 on the Arduino to CH1 on Relay Module as below. **Fritz**
+The Arduino code for this step is called Elentirmo_v0.1.ide, upload it to the Arduino and wire digital Pin 10 on the Arduino to IN1 on Relay Module as below.
+In my image below i've used an LED in place of a lightbulb as Fritzing didn't have one.

 ![alt text][relay]